juanje/cognitive-document-reader/MOTIVATION.md

 #### 3. **Knowledge Navigation**
 ```
-Concept: "Insulin resistance"
+Concept: "Mobility"

 Desired context:
-- Definition according to the book
+- Definition according to the book (within "Common problems")
-- Relationship with other method concepts
+- Relationship with the 3 specific steps (walking more, floor sitting, hanging)
-- Position in the argumentative structure
+- Position in the argumentative structure (problem → solution)
-- Cross-references to relevant sections
+- Cross-references to relevant sections (introduction, specific steps)
 ```

 ---